okeeffed/developer-notes/manual/Design-Patterns/Facade-Pattern.md

 ## Participants

 - Facade: (RunningRaceFacade)
-  - knows which subsystem classes are responsible for a request.
+  - knows which subsystem classes are responsible for what operation.
-  - delegates client requests to appropriate subsystem object.
+  - delegates parts of a client request to the appropriate subsystem objects.
 - Subsystem classes: (PhaseOneSystem, PhaseTwoSystem, PhaseThreeSystem)
   - contains functionality for subsystem.
   - executes work delegated by Facade object.